TheTrollGodJr/TaskScheduler/ReadMe.md

 - [X] Make backend close quicker by interrupting the TaskLoop Thread.Sleep() instead of waiting a full minute
 - [ ] Clean up the main Program.cs; move most functions into different files
 - [ ] Distinguish between error logs and fatal logs

+# Windows Service
+- [ ] Add service functionality by making a subclass from BackgroundService from Microsoft.Extensions.Hosting
+- [ ] adapt the queue loop to check for a cancellation token
+- [ ] launch tray icon as a process in the user session on login -- do this on every login
+- [ ]

+# Tray process:
+- [ ] add check for stop signal/canellation token to end tray icon